01-edu/public/subjects/git/README.md

 puts "Hello, #{name}!"
 ```

-- Oops we forgot the author email, Update the file to include the email. don't make a new commit, but include the change in the last commit.
+- Oops the author email was forgotten, update the file to include the email without making a new commit, but include the change in the last commit.

 #### Move it

+- **Moving hello.rb**:
-- Move the program `hello.rb` into a `lib/` directory (use git command) and commit the move.
+  - Using Git commands, move the program `hello.rb` into a `lib/` directory, and then commit the move.
-- Add a Rakefile to the root of the repository and commit it.
+  - Create a `Rakefile` in the root directory of the repository with the provided content and commit it to the repository.

 ```
 #!/usr/bin/ruby -wKU